 The contact lens evaluation encompasses the full range of contact lenses, both cosmetic and therapeutic including spherical and toric hydrophilic lenses, rigid gas permeable lenses, keratoconic, pediatric aphakic, adult aphakic, aniridic, anisometropic, and bandage contact lenses.

-Contact lens evaluation and fitting for infants and children is routinely available.
+Contact lens evaluation and fitting for infants and children are routinely available.
 We also specialize in the evaluation of patients who have had previous contact lens failures.
 Fitting of toric and multifocal contact lenses is also available.

 Binocular & Accommodative Visual Services

-The service can evaluate the accommodative and binocular visual system, prescribe appropriate corrective lenses and implement visual training programs when needed.
+The service can evaluate the accommodative and binocular visual system, prescribe appropriate corrective lenses, and implement visual training programs when needed.

 Vision Rehabilitation Services

 Our optometrists conduct low vision examinations, prescribe appropriate low vision aids, and instruct partially sighted patients on the proper use of optical and non-optical low-vision devices.